jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

  - Continuing P2_A1_ncbi_downloads
    - linking taxonomy ids to nucleotide ids. (`link_nuccore_taxonomy`)
    - downloading taxonomy summaries (old `fetch_taxonomy`)
-   - weird error when trying to get nucleotide summaries:
-      ` x No esummary records found in file `
+   - weird error when trying to get nucleotide summaries: seems random ` x No esummary records found in file `
+   - splitting into half and using `fetch_summary` to get nested data worked on the first half.
+   - some cols with the same name have different types (list vs char or num); if we make all columns into character, then they can be unnested together.
+Not if the co
+   - the dataframes have different numbers of columns.